PFE1718/PFE1718-skill-listener/README.md

 ## Examples
-* "This skill is not made to be called by the user. "
+This skill is not made to be called by the user.

 ## Credits
 Xavier Hermand (RReivax)